DoTheEvo/selfhosted-apps-docker/README.md

 ### Compose and environment variables

-When making changes use `docker-compose down`, not just restart or stop.
+When making changes use `docker-compose down` and `docker-compose up -d`, not just restart or stop/start.

-You **do not** need to fuck with `docker-compose.yml` to get something up, simple copy paste should suffice.
+* You **do not** need to fuck with `docker-compose.yml` to get something up, simple copy paste should suffice.

-You **do** need to fuck with `.env` file, that's where all the variables are.
+* You **do** need to fuck with `.env` file, that's where all the variables are.

-Sometimes the `.env` file is used as `env_file`
+Often the `.env` file is used as `env_file`

+`env_file: .env`

-* `.env` - actual name of a file, used only by compose.</br>
+* `.env` - actual name of a file that is used only by compose.</br>
   It is used automatically just by being in the directory with the `docker-compose.yml`</br>
-  Variables set there are available during the building of the container, but unless named in the `enviroment:` option they are not available in the running containers.
+  Variables set there are available during the building of the container, but unless named in the `environment:` option they are not available in the running containers.
 * `env_file` - an option in compose that defines an existing external file.</br>
   Variables in this file will be available in the running container, but not during building of the container.

-So to not have polluted huge ass compose file, or to not have multiple places where changes need to be made when adding a variable...  `env_file: .env` BAM.
+Benefit is that you do not need to make changes at multiple places, adding variable or changing its name in `.env` does not require to also go in to compose to add/change it there..</br>
+Also the compose file looks less cramped.

-Only issue is that all variables from `.env` are available in containers that use this.</br>
+Only issue is that **all** variables from `.env` are available in containers that use this method.</br>
-That can lead to potential conflicts and clashes, looking at you nextcloud.
+That can lead to potential issues if you try to use this approach elsewhere, universally.

-In those cases variables names are declared per container.

-But `env_file: .env` is just easier, prettier... and mostly painless.

 ---